A Hungarian offshore trust is a legal arrangement where assets are transferred into a trust established under Hungarian law.

 For many years the Cayman Islands and Cook Islands were the “go-to” jurisdictions for creation of an offshore trust for clients needing to protect assets outside of the United States.

-However, recently the Cayman Islands changed their laws making it a relatively unattractive location to set up an offshore trust.
+However, recently, the Cayman Islands changed their laws, making it a relatively unattractive location to set up an offshore trust.

 In contrast, a few years ago Hungary adopted new laws allowing the formation of trusts by foreign individuals, including U.S. citizens.

-The new trust laws provide more clarity and a wider scope to use the trust for estate planning and asset protection.
 The key asset protection feature of the Hungarian trust is that a creditor must prove that the judgment debtor fraudulent transferred assets to the trust in order to reach the trust assets.
 Proving a fraudulent transfer in Hungary is difficult because:

 1. The creditor must launch the action in Hungary